fastify/fastify/docs/Reference/Errors.md

 #### FST_ERR_LOG_INVALID_LOGGER_INSTANCE
 <a id="FST_ERR_LOG_INVALID_LOGGER_INSTANCE"></a>

-The loggerInstance only accepts a logger instance, not configuration object.
+The loggerInstance only accepts a logger instance, not a configuration object.

 #### FST_ERR_LOG_INVALID_LOGGER_CONFIG
 <a id="FST_ERR_LOG_INVALID_LOGGER_CONFIG"></a>